Strengthening Bonds and Growing with Communities for over 8 years

 “Our dream for every Alfamart store is to help the local community through employment and also create opportunities for the local MSMEs,” Mr. Harvey T. Ong, Alfamart’s Chief Operating Officer said.

 Alfamart has opened more than 500 new stores during the past two years since the pandemic started in 2020.

 “This health crisis reinforced our role and responsibilities to the communities.
 Throughout the tightest of lockdowns, we decided to remain open and continued with our expansion.
 As a result, we created income opportunities for the landlords that own space and contractors that build the stores.
 In this manner, Alfamart’s expansion has created over 4,000 jobs over the last two years,” Mr. Ong said.

 To further drive community development, Alfamart aims to expand its stores to a total of 1,400 by the end of 2022 as it actively looks for sites in terminals and residential communities.
 Through partnerships with local property owners, Alfamart hopes to open more Super Minimarts in communities across Luzon.

-After over two decades as an overseas Filipino worker, Ms Cecilia P. Ventura decided to come home to the Philippines and invested in a plot of land in her native Sta.
-Rita, Guiguinto, Bulacan that later turned into a successful venture with Alfamart.
+After over two decades as an overseas Filipino worker, Ms. Cecilia P. Ventura decided to come home to the Philippines and invest in a plot of land in her native Sta.
+Rita, Guiguinto, Bulacan which later turned into a successful venture with Alfamart.

-With customers putting more importance to accessibility to essential goods and convenience especially during the pandemic, Ms Ventura said that Alfamart continues to save the community time and fuel, especially at this time when oil prices are spiking, as customers could purchase what they needed close by.
+With customers putting more importance on accessibility to essential goods and convenience, especially during the pandemic, Ms. Ventura said that Alfamart continues to save the community time and fuel, especially at this time when oil prices are spiking, as customers could purchase what they needed close by.

 Being near a residential community also provides that sense of comfort to residents who consider an Alfamart store as an extended pantry.